 While these scenarios might be less commonly encountered than a patient refusing to inform the Driving and Vehicle Licensing Agency (DVLA) when they're unfit to drive, the considerations are broadly the same.
-The GMC's guidance 'Confidentiality; reporting concerns about patients to the DVLA or the DVA' (2009) outlines these principles.
+The GMC's Confidentiality: patients' fitness to drive and reporting concerns to the DVLA or DVA guidance outlines these principles.

 Doctors owe their patients a duty of confidentiality, but this duty is not absolute.
 There are times when it might be necessary to disclose information about a patient, even without their consent or when consent has been refused, in order to protect others from harm.